clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/web-server-install.rst

 In order to create a web server using |CL| as the host OS, your host system must be running |CL|.
 This tutorial assumes you have installed |CL| on your host system.
-For detailed instructions on installing |CL| on a bare metal system, visit the :ref:`bare metal installation tutorial<bare-metal-install-server>`.
+For detailed instructions on installing |CL| on a bare metal system, visit :ref:`bare-metal-install-desktop`.

 This tutorial covers: